symfony/symfony-docs/mercure.rst

 Testing
 --------

-During unit testing it's usually not needed to send updates to Mercure.
+During unit testing it is usually not needed to send updates to Mercure.

 You can instead make use of the `MockHub` class::